 It is best to have an HVAC professional identify the best size system for your home.
 They will calculate the required size for your air conditioner by doing a Manual J load calculation, which is a detailed analysis of your home’s central air conditioning and heating needs based on factors like the ones mentioned above.

-Call Stiles Heating & Cooling today to help you select and install the best size air conditioning unit for your home and your family’s health, comfort and wallet.
+Call Stiles Heating, Cooling, & Plumbing today to help you select and install the best size air conditioning unit for your home and your family’s health, comfort and wallet.